anakic/querystorm-docs/Misc/about.md

 # Introduction

 Excel might not be a trendy topic these days, but it continues to be used extensively in the business world.
-People spend a lot of time in Excel and, consequently, there tends to be a lot of data floating around in spreadsheet files.
-Lack of proper support for tech skills in Excel, though, is a constant source of frustration for many tech users and is costly for them, their employers, business users and clients.
+People spend a lot of time in Excel but much of it is spent doing boring, tedious and repetitive work.
+For tech users who spend any considerable time in Excel, lack of proper support for tech skills is a constant source of frustration and is costly for them, their employers, business users and clients.
 The purpose of QueryStorm is to greatly reduce this problem by adding easy and convenient support for SQL and C# into Excel, as well as better database connectivity.

 ## What can you use QueryStorm for?

 ### Processing incoming Excel data
-Data in Excel is usually tabular, and quite often relational, but support for this kind of data in Excel is quite poor.
+Data in Excel is usually tabular, and quite often relational, but programmatic support for processing this kind of data in Excel is quite poor.
 VBA, which comes with Excel, is not well suited for working with tabular data.
 It works with cells and ranges and does not offer set based and relational operations.
 QueryStorm fixes this shortcoming of Excel by including support for SQL and C#, which are both well suited for working with sets of data.

 ![Screenshot](https://i.imgur.com/TyDNgMP.png)

+### Importing and exporting data

 Since business users tend to deal with data in spreadsheets, and tech users deal with data in databases, there's often a need to move data between the two.
 There are many tools that do this, but they tend to be clumsy and involve a lot of manual preparation.
 QueryStorm makes moving data between Excel and databases much easier.
 As soon as you connect, Excel tables are visible to the database (as temp tables).
 From there you can import them into permanent tables, or query them alongside permanent tables.
 Query results are easily returned into Excel, so moving data the other way is also a breeze.